-Each discipline shall have its own separate and distinct training course and shall not be combined with any other training courses.
+Each discipline shall have its own separate and distinct training course and shall not be combined with any other training courses unless otherwise specified herein.

 Reg.
 21.1804 Examination

 A member of the licensed training provider staff must be present at all times during the written examination.